-These drippy, cheesy roast beef sliders are the perfect appetizer for entertaining!
-Made with layers of roast beef, a creamy garlic aioli spread, then brushed with a flavor-packed butter sauce that will blow your guests mind.
+These drippy, cheesy roast beef sliders with caramelized onions are the perfect appetizer for entertaining on game day, the holidays, or as an easy weeknight dinner!
+Made with layers of roast beef, a creamy garlic aioli spread, then brushed with a savory butter sauce that will blow your guests mind.

 This post may contain Affiliate Links.
 Please see my Full Disclosure Policy for more details.